nuBacuk/pdf-watermark/README.md

 ## Install
 1. apt-get install pdftk python3 python3-pip
-2. pip3 install python-magic pypdf2 reportlab
+2. pip3 install -r requirement.txt

 ## Use
-python3 ./pdf-watermark.py -w 'File owner Ilya Khramtsov'
+python3 ./pdf-watermark.py -w 'File owner Ilya Khramtsov' -i test.pdf

 **-i If the file is not specified, will deliver the watermarks to all pda files in the current directory.**